Enoggera State School: History

 By 1925 the school which was designed for 320 students, had enrolments of 450 and classes had to be held on verandahs and in the hat enclosures.
 A new wing was required, but not immediately provided.
 Tenders were called in August 1930 for the new wing, and outbuildings; J Wight of Milton the successful tenderer at a price of £98/10/-.
 While the new structure matched the existing wing, fulfilling the site layout design developed in 1915, it did not include the pressed metal ceilings featured in the earlier buildings due to financial restraints.
 Andrew Irving's plans were approved by Queensland Government Architect Alfred Barton Brady on 9 December 1915.
 The building (Block D) opened in March 1931.
 The final cost was £1105, but two classes still had to be accommodated on verandahs.
 Accommodation pressures were eased with the opening of the Everton Park State School (then known as Bunyaville State School) in 1934.

 Enoggera State School celebrated its diamond jubilee (one year late) in November 1932, attended by parents and past students.
 The school grounds were extended by 1821 m2 to the east in April 1935.
 A fete was held in October 1936 to raise funds for continued improvements to the school grounds.
 The committee had already provided a tennis and basketball court, and a concrete cricket wicket.
 By mid-1937, the committee was advocating the construction of another wing for the school.
 The local MLA Mr G Taylor advised that finance had been approved for this addition in November 1937.
 It was not completed until 31 July 1939 at a cost of £1810.
 The new wing (Block C) provided two more classrooms, a teacher's room with hat room and was roofed in red fibre cement slates.
 It was built on concrete piers and was cemented underneath.
 This wing was built to the northwest of the 1916 buildings, linked to existing verandas and parallel to the western boundary of the school reserve.

-Following the Japanese bombing of Pearl Harbour in December 1941 and the escalation of World War II into the Pacific region, the Queensland Government closed all coastal state schools in January 1942 fearing a Japanese invasion.
+Following the Japanese bombing of Pearl Harbor in December 1941 and the escalation of World War II into the Pacific region, the Queensland Government closed all coastal state schools in January 1942 fearing a Japanese invasion.
 Although most schools reopened on 2 March 1942, student attendance was optional until the war ended.
 Slit trenches, for protecting the students from Japanese air raids, were also dug at Queensland state schools, often by parents and staff.
 Only two teachers and four parents turned up to help did the trenches at Enoggera in January 1942.